jkjung-avt/jkjung-avt.github.io/_posts/2019-11-17-tensorrt-ssd.md

    ![JK son's hands detected by TensorRT optimized ssd_mobilenet_v1_egohands model](/assets/2019-11-17-tensorrt-ssd/sons_hands.png)

-Finally, I've written a new post about how I improved FPS performance of this TRT SSD demo by implementing video pipeline on it.
-Be sure to take a look: [Speeding up TensorRT UFF SSD](https://jkjung-avt.github.io/speed-up-trt-ssd/
+One last thing...
+I've written a new post about how I improved FPS performance of this TRT SSD demo by implementing video pipeline on it.
+Be sure to take a look: [Speeding up TensorRT UFF SSD](https://jkjung-avt.github.io/speed-up-trt-ssd/)